suffolklibraries/lgc/content/collections/events/welcome-day-28-06.md

   [01473 890089](tel:01473890089)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1740665095
+updated_at: 1740665525
 duplicated_from: ee699074-84fb-4e35-8cef-b1c9e5fb11ee
 ---
-Learn about the history, ecology and management of Lackford Lakes.
+Dind out about the Lackford Lakes, its wildlife, and the work of Suffolk Wildlife Trust